Sumit2202/Bank-Database/README.md

 # Bank-Database
-This is a Database of a Bank along with its branches,customers and accounts
+This is a Database of a Bank along with its branches, customers and accounts